prashantpawar/sol-unit/README.md

 ![sol_unit_diag.png](https://github.com/androlo/sol-unit/blob/master/resources/docs/sol_unit_diag.png "SolUnit structure")

-In the diagram, the executable would gather tests and set things up, then `SUnit` would deal with the contract execution section.
+In the diagram, the executable gathers the tests and set things up, then `SUnit` deal with the contract execution part.

 Presentation of test data is not part of the diagram.
 The core `SUnit` library does not present - it only passes data through events.
 The way presentation works in the command-line tool is it listens to all SUnit events and prints the reported data using a special test-logger.